bradmartin333/hevc_player/README.md

 - Figure out why mp4box does not provide .mov metadata
   - Use .mov metadata for FPS and duration calculations
-- Better layout and styling
+- Better responsive layout and styling
 - Add zoom and pan controls for video playback
-- Implement keyboard shortcuts for frame navigation
+  - Show zoomed area in a separate window?
-- Add option to export extracted SEI metadata as JSON or CSV
+  - Show selected section in video overlay as a rectangle?
 - Implement a cool JSON viewer for frame SEI data
 - Optimize WASM SEI parsing for performance
 - Better loading indicators and user feedback during file processing